Bulldog Breed Council Revised Health & Conformation Scheme

 Gold stars will be awarded for:

-- All Bulldogs to be tested from 12 months.
+- All Bulldogs to be tested from 12 months of age.

 - All examinations indicated on the Bulldog Breed Council Health & Conformation form are non-invasive.